JetBrains/intellij-sdk-docs/user_interface_components/notifications.md

 It has two main advantages:

-*  The user can control the way each notification type is displayed under `Settings | Notifications`
+*  The user can control the way each notification type is displayed under `Settings | Appearance & Behavior | Notifications`

 *  All displayed notifications are gathered in the Event Log tool window and can be reviewed later